ibm-cloud-docs/vpc/bare_metal_server_faq.md

 {: #faq-bare-metal-4}
 {: faq}

-The beta offering is first available in the `eu-de` region with plans to expand to the DAL and FRA regions when Bare Metal Servers for VPC is generally available.
+Bare metal servers are available in eu-de and us-south regions.

 ## Do I need to configure multiple network interfaces on a bare metal server to support the full 100 Gbps bandwidth?
 {: #faq-bare-metal-5}